THE IMPACT OF ONE LIFE DEVOTED TO CHRIST

 “All the widows stood around him (Peter), crying and showing him the robes and other clothing that Dorcas had made while she was still with them.” – Acts 9:39

 What an amazing impact Tabitha has had upon her community.
 She is being remembered for her generosity, her acts of kindness and her faithfulness to God’s will.
-She is leaving behind a legacy of loving compassion and kingdom fruit.
+She is leaving behind a legacy of loving compassion, empathy and mercy… together with a wealth of kingdom fruit.
 This devout disciple modeled her life after her Savior.

 Peter sends all the mourners out of the upper room.
 On his knees, he prays to the One who has power over life and death… the Living One who holds the keys of death and Hades (Revelation 1:18).
 He prays for a miracle…